Vaeshari

 Some entire noble houses or priestly orders across cultures owe their strange insight or long-forgotten talents to an ancient Vaeshari ancestor who once walked in mortal skin, smiled at a passing soul, and stayed.

-For the Vaeshari, each tail is far more than a mark of age or power; it is a living vessel of memory, essence, and identity.
-To gain a tail is to embody a century of mastery, discipline, and growth.
-But though tails are earned through patience and wisdom, they may also be lost; willingly or otherwise.
+For the Vaeshari, magic is far more than a tool; it is a living vessel of memory, essence, and identity.
+To deepen one’s magic is to embody centuries of mastery, discipline, and growth.
+Such strength is earned through patience, wisdom, and the honing of spirit; but it can also be diminished, willingly or otherwise.

-In moments of dire need or great purpose, a Vaeshari may choose to sacrifice one of their tails, severing the magical essence bound within to perform an act of profound magic.
-This act is called the Foxfire Offering, and it is not done lightly.
-The tail is unmade; its energy unleashed in a single, powerful working capable of bending fate, purging corruption, healing deathly wounds, or collapsing spirit realms.
+In moments of dire need or great purpose, a Vaeshari may choose to give up a portion of their own magical essence, severing it from themselves to perform an act of profound power.
+This rite, called the Foxfire Offering, is not undertaken lightly.
+The magic released in such a sacrifice can bend fate, purge corruption, heal deathly wounds, or collapse spirit realms.

 The cost is permanent.
-A sacrificed tail does not regrow, and the Vaeshari loses not only magical potency, but part of their identity; memories dim, affinities weaken, and their lifespan may shorten.
-Among their kind, those who have performed the Foxfire Offering are honored as Soulgivers and treated with great reverence.
-These are often the wisest among the Vaeshari; those who understand that true power lies not in what is kept, but what is given away.
+The relinquished magic does not return, and with its loss, the Vaeshari surrenders part of their own being; memories may fade, affinities may weaken, and even their lifespan may shorten.
+Among their kind, those who have given their magic in this way are honored as Soulgivers, revered for understanding that true strength lies not in what is hoarded, but in what is given away.

 The Forbidden Path

 Yet not all Vaeshari walk in light.
-Some, driven by pride, fear, or ambition, turn to the darker art of tail-forcing, a forbidden rite known as the Black Blooming.
-This cruel magic seeks to simulate the growth of a new tail without the passage of time, by stealing energy from other beings, consuming cursed relics, or binding themselves to corrupt pacts.
+Some, driven by pride, fear, or ambition, turn to the darker art of force-binding, a forbidden rite known as the Black Blooming.
+This cruel magic seeks to swell one’s power without the natural passage of time, by stealing life-force from other beings, consuming cursed relics, or binding themselves to corrupt pacts.

-These artificially grown tails are unstable, brimming with chaotic energy that often frays the Vaeshari’s mind or corrodes their spirit.
-While they may grant great power in the short term, such power fractures the soul, leading to a descent into madness or transformation into a Vaekai; twisted fox spirits driven by hunger, shame, or delusion.
+Such stolen power is unstable, brimming with chaotic energies that fray the mind or corrode the spirit.
+Though it grants great strength in the short term, the price is a slow unraveling of the soul, often leading to a descent into madness or transformation into a Vaekai; twisted spirits driven by hunger, shame, or delusion.

 Among the Vaeshari, the Black Blooming is a mark of deep disgrace.
-Those suspected of practicing it are shunned, hunted, or mourned as lost.
-Ancient rites exist to purify or sever a corrupted tail, but few ever return unchanged from that path.
+Those suspected of it are shunned, hunted, or mourned as already lost.
+Ancient rites exist to cleanse or sever stolen magic, but few who walk that path ever return unchanged.

 In this, the Vaeshari embody the dual nature of magic itself; a gift to be earned, a sacrifice to be offered, and a temptation to be resisted.
-The path to nine tails is one of wisdom and restraint; for those who cheat the journey, the price is steep and the echoes eternal.
+The path to true mastery is one of wisdom and restraint; for those who cheat the journey, the price is steep, and the echoes are eternal.

 Weakness: Aconite